 - Any weapon that is designed to release radiation or radioactivity at a level dangerous to human life.

-WMD terrorism and proliferation are evolving threats to U.S. national security.
-The director of national intelligence has stated that dozens of identified domestic and international terrorists and terrorist groups have expressed their intent to obtain and use WMD, including nuclear materials, in future acts of terrorism.
-The frequency of high-profile acts of terrorism has increased over the past decade or so.
-Indicators of this increasing threat include the 9/11 attacks, the Amerithrax letters, and multiple attempts by terrorists at home and abroad to use explosives improvised from basic chemical precursors.
+WMD terrorism and proliferation are evolving U.S. national security threats.
+The Director of National Intelligence has stated that dozens of identified domestic and international terrorists and terrorist groups have expressed their intent to obtain and use WMD—including nuclear materials.
+Indicators of this increasing threat include the 9/11 attacks, the Amerithrax letters, and multiple attempts by terrorists at home and abroad to use improvised explosives created from basic chemical precursors.
 The challenge presented by these threats is compounded by the large volume of hoax threats that distract and divert law enforcement agencies from addressing real threats.

-WMDD has achieved FBI National Program status, demonstrating its impact on the Bureau’s WMD program since its inception.
-Achieving program status gave the Directorate full oversight over initiatives and program activities (prevention, preparedness, countermeasures, investigations, and operational response), as well as the ability to lead field personnel.
+The Directorate has achieved FBI National Program status, demonstrating its impact on the Bureau’s WMD program since its inception.
+Achieving program status gave the Directorate full oversight over initiatives and program activities—such as prevention, preparedness, countermeasures, investigations, and operational response—as well as the ability to lead field personnel.